Qatar national football team: Early years (1940s–1950s)

-Rise (1970s–1980s)
+Rise of Qatari football: 1970s–1980s

 The Qatar national team played its first official match on 27 March 1970 against hosts Bahrain in the 1970 Gulf Cup, losing 1–2 with Mubarak Faraj scoring the sole goal for Qatar.
 The newly formed Qatar side gave underwhelming performances in the tournament, coming in last place with a single point, with the highlight of their tournament being a 1–1 draw with rivals Saudi Arabia in their final match, and player Khaled Ballan winning the Best Player of the Tournament.

 In 1972, the next edition of the 1972 Gulf Cup, Qatar again finished last place after suffering 3 straight defeats.
 The next tournament in 1974 proved to be somewhat of a breakthrough for the Qataris as they achieved their first triumph in international football with a 4–0 victory over Oman.
 The team lost to Saudi Arabia in the semi-finals, where they achieved a 3rd place finish in the tournament, after emerging victorious in a penalty shoot-out against the United Arab Emirates, Qatari player Mohammed Ghanim won the Best Player of the Tournament award.

 Qatar entered the 1976 AFC Asian Cup qualification for the AFC Asian Cup which was held in the next year.
 They were not successful in qualifying, with Iraq and Saudi Arabia qualifying.
 Despite this setback, Qatar went on to finish 3rd place in the 1976 Gulf Cup as the host nation the next year, solidifying themselves as one of the best teams in the Arab region, with emerging players such as Mansour Muftah, Khaled Ballan, Mohammed Ghanim.

-The national team participated in the World Cup Qualifiers match for the 1978 World Cup.
+The national team participated in the FIFA World Cup qualifiers match for the 1978 FIFA World Cup.
 Qatar was set to play the United Arab Emirates on 11 March 1977, but a last-minute with-drawal of the Emiratis team from the competition merely postponed Qatar's debut until two days later when Bahrain were defeated 2–0 in Doha.